samruthv/Quantitative_Analysis_Project/README.md

 # Quantitative_Analysis_Project
 Analysis of change of ETF return and the Price of Gold, Crude Oil and JP Morgan Stock

+Please go to this link for full presntation of this project.

 ### Data description

 This data includes four columns/random variables: the daily ETF return; the daily relative change in the price of the crude oil; the daily relative change in the gold price; and the daily return of the JPMorgan Chase & Co stock.
 The sample size is 1000.